 A Nevada background check is when an employer, landlord, licensing agency, or other company screens your criminal and consumer history.
-Background checks may show
+Many companies run background checks on job applicants, and they can be a major factor in hiring decisions.

 - Nevada’s “ban the box” law prohibits government employers from asking about criminal history on the initial application;